omics-datascience/BioAPI/README.md

 - URL: /information-of-genes
 - Method: POST
-- Params: A body in Json format with the following content
+- Params: A body in JSON format with the following content
-  - `gene_ids` : list of valid genes identifiers
+  - `gene_ids`: list of valid genes identifiers
 - Success Response:
   - Code: 200
   - Content:
-    - `<gene_ids>`: Returns a Json with as many keys as there are valid genes in the body.
-For each gene, the value is a Json with the following format:
+    - `gene_ids`: Returns a JSON with as many keys as there are valid genes in the body.
+For each gene, the value is a JSON with the following format:
       - `alias_symbol`: alternative symbols for a known gene
       - `percentage_gene_gc_content`: Ratio of guanine and cytosine nucleotides in the DNA sequence of the gene
       - `oncokb_cancer_gene`: return "Oncogene" or "Tumor Suppressor Gene" only if the gene has this information in the OncoKB database